chrislopesdev/Notes/README.md

 # Notes

-My notes on web development.
+These are my notes on web development.